alearends/alearends/README.md

   I generate value for clients and stakeholders, <br>
   I optimize to increase sustainability and agility.

-  Versatile and proactive, I combine strategy and technical skills to lead teams.
+  Versatile and proactive, I combine strategy and technical skills to lead teams. <br>
-  I am innovative and results-oriented, driving efficiency in agile environments.
+  I am innovative and results-oriented, driving efficiency in agile environments. <br>
   Dynamic and analytical, I solve complex challenges with a user-centric focus.

 ### 💬 Ask me about